spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-glue-api/install-the-customer-account-management-glue-api.md

 {% info_block warningBox "Verification" %}

-Ensure that the following changes have occurred in the database:
+Make sure the following changes have occurred in the database:

 | DATABASE ENTITY                                       | TYPE   | EVENT   |
 | ----------------------------------------------------- | ------ | ------- |